Use these 5 expert tips to stay on track and stay motivated in 2019 with your New Year's resolutions.

 Building off the previous point, part of accomplishing your New Year’s resolution involves not only setting a specific goal, but also one that is realistic.

-By that, you need to set goal that you can actually accomplish in a given amount of time.
+By that, you need to set a goal that you can actually accomplish in a given amount of time.

 For example, if your resolution is to build muscle, you need to understand that building muscle takes considerably more time than losing fat, a great deal more time in fact.
 You also need to establish a realistic expectation of how much muscle you can build in a certain period of time.